-Now, UFC 249 will be held Saturday, May 9 at VyStar Veterans Memorial Arena in Jacksonville, FL.
-If you want to bet on UFC 249 or any other upcoming UFC fight, here’s how you can right here in New Jersey.
+If you want to bet on any upcoming UFC fight, here’s how you can right here in New Jersey.

-If you’re planning to bet on UFC 249 or any other UFC event with your phone or tablet, DraftKings, FanDuel and BetMGM are your best options.
+If you plan to bet on any UFC event with your phone or tablet, DraftKings, FanDuel and BetMGM are your best options.

 DraftKings Sportsbook offers a huge range of UFC betting options, including: